 The Applicant requests 36 points for providing affordable housing beyond the requirements of Chapter 25A.
 Points for this incentive are granted for every 1 percent of MPDUs greater than 12.5 percent.
 The Applicant will provide 15.5% MPDUs.

-15.5% MPDUs proposed -12.5% MPDUs min = 3 \ 12 points per 1% over min = 36 points
+15.5% MPDUs proposed -12.5% MPDUs min = 3 12 points per 1% over min = 36 points

-Staff recommends 36 points for this category.
+The Planning Board approves 36 points for this category.